Henna Night at the New Diorama Theatre

 As an exploration of a break-up it is competent, with moments of insight.
 But the dominant voice is not Ros’ or Judith’s – it’s Rosenthal’s.
 Too many pithy lines sound like the playwright overriding her characters and in covering ground that has been trampled on endlessly for decades.
 The story of a middle-class break-up, Henna Night struggles to find anything interesting to say.

-Henna Night is on at the New Diorama Theatre until 28th June 2014, for further information or to book visit here.
+Henna Night is at the New Diorama Theatre until 28th June 2014.
+For further information or to book visit the theatre’s website here.